 IREC is involved in the sub-projects of FEM IoT:

 – P1 (led by Alex Morata from the Nanoionics and Fuel Cells group): Infrastructures of the connected street, aimed at defining, implementing and developing infrastructures for the future smart cities.

 – P2 (led by Cristina Corchero from the Energy Systems Analytics group): Valorisation of IoT data, with the goal of integrating and connecting heterogeneous data analysis platforms to build large-scale interoperable ecosystems for IoT.

-The project is co-financed by the European Union through the European Regional Development fund (ERDF) Operational Programme Catalonia 2014-2020 and supported by the Secretary of Universities and Research of the Ministry for Business and Knowledge of the Government of Catalonia.
+The project is co-financed by the European Union through the European Regional Development fund (ERDF) Operational Programme Catalonia 2014-2020 and supported by the Government of Catalonia.